sanjiva/LSFLK.github.io/_projects/Copper.md

 The Copper project completed without much success, but has now been succeeed by the Silver project, our latest attempt at providing a super email and collaboration platform for governments (and others).

 The source code can be found here: <a href="https://github.com/LSFLK/Copper">https://github.com/LSFLK/Copper</a>.

+<em>NOTE: Dates are approximate; if someone remembers the correct dates please send a PR!</em>